 - Specify the width and height of each image.
 If the browser knows how big the image will be, it can load the rest of the content in place while it waits for the image to finish downloading.
 This can reduce the amount of time it takes for your page to load and create a better user experience.

-Use Open Graph to show the right image on social media
+Trick of the trade: Use open graph to show the right image on social media

 By using something called the Open Graph protocol, you can make sure that your best product image is shown, rather than a generic logo or unrelated image.

 Here’s where you can do this on the BigCommerce backend for each individual product.

 The image you want to use is specified in your page’s header section, similar to how you might specify the title tag and description for the page.